Course guide of Mathematics (2001114)

 Computer practices with software to be determined by the teaching staff

-Practice 1.
-Simulation of continuous models of population dynamics.
+- Practice 1.
+Simulation of continuous population models.

-Practice 2.
-Simulation of interaction models between species.
+- Practice 2.
+Simulation of species interaction models.

-Practice 3.
-Simulation of discrete models of population dynamics.
+- Practice 3.
+Simulation of discrete population models.

-Practice 4.
-Simulation of matrix models of population dynamics.
+- Practice 4.
+Simulation of matrix population models.

-Practice 5.
-Tools for parameter estimation in discrete and continuous models of biology.
+- Practice 5.
+Tools for parameter estimation in continuous and discrete models in Biology.

 Bibliography